 For used car dealerships, this is a crucial step to being the final destinationfor the purchase of the selected car.
 One of the best ways to accomplish this to utilize location-based marketing services, commonly referred to as geo-fencing.
 A geo-fence is a digital perimeter that is created based on GPS coordinates.
 This will help consumers within your area become aware that your used car dealership is within their proximity.
 Geo-fencing along with robust Ad Word campaigns will help to bring buyers to your dealership.
 Let’s assume you have a Chevrolet dealership, common search terms may include; “Buy Chevrolet cars,” “Buy Chevy cars,” “Chevrolet dealer,” “Authorized dealer for Chevrolet,” “Chevy authorized dealers,” “New Chevrolet cars,” and “Chevrolet showroom.”
 A typical consumer may complete upwards of 20 searches to find the dealership that meets their criteria.
 You want to make sure that your used car dealership is the one they see.

-Am I Getting a Good Deal?
+Am I Getting a Good Deal at a Used Car Dealership?

 As a used car dealership, it’s up to you to meet consumers at each of this pivotal points in the buyer’s journey to a new or like-new vehicle purchase.
 Some things to consider: